 At the time of the suspension, the Principal or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
 Whenever a student is suspended, the parent/guardian shall be notified in writing, by the Principal or Designee, of the suspension and the date of return following suspension.
 This notice shall state the specific offense committed by the student.
-In addition, the notice will also state the date and time when the student may return to school.
+In addition, the notice will also state the date and time when the student may return to school and will provide information about the appeal right and process.
 If Charter School administrators wish to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice will request that the parent/guardian respond to such requests without delay.